If you are experiencing a medical emergency, please call 911 or seek care at an emergency room.

 Vaginal dryness can also increase a woman’s risk of developing recurring urinary tract infections (UTIs).
 However, women who are still in the perimenopause process may benefit from D-Mannose, an over-the-counter supplement that prevents recurrent UTIs.
 In fact, this has been proven to be more effective in preventing UTIs than a daily antibiotic treatment.

-Watch our Facebook Live broadcast with Dr. Enzmann to learn more about menopause symptoms:
+Watch our Facebook Live broadcast with Dr. Enzmann and Dr. Kulkarni to learn more about the connection between diabetes and menopause:

 Alleviating symptoms with hormone replacement therapy.

-If menopause-related symptoms are disruptive and severe, you may benefit from hormone replacement therapy.
+If menopausal symptoms are disruptive and severe, you may benefit from hormone replacement therapy.
 This is a treatment that can replace physiological hormone levels during the time when you are feeling most symptomatic.
 There are two hormone replacement therapies, both with FDA-approved treatments for minimizing hot flashes and preventing post-menopausal bone loss.
 They can also help with sleep quality, mood symptoms, and brain fog.
+In addition, they can help you to stabilize your blood sugar and potentially lower your risk of diabetes.

 The type of hormone replacement therapy your doctor recommends will vary based on whether or not you’ve had a hysterectomy and if you have a high-risk for breast cancer.
 Today, we generally prescribe bioidentical hormone therapies, which are molecular replicas of estrogen or progesterone.
 Progesterone is typically delivered as an oral therapy, while estrogen can be delivered orally or via a patch or spray.
 When possible, I try to prescribe it transdermally as opposed to orally so that it doesn't have to pass through the liver, thereby reducing the risk of blood clots.
 (Although low, there is a risk of blood clotting, especially if you have uncontrolled hypertension or stroke risk factors.)